 Although this is a disadvantage, it doesn’t mean your business won’t be successful.
 It just means that it might take some time for your brand to be seen out there.
 So just be patient.
 You’ll get there.

 Direct Marketing Plan or Strategies

 First, you have to identify your target market or consumers.
-Again, very important in direct marketing.
+Again, this is very important in applying the core of what is direct marketing.

-Second, after identifying your target market, understand their behavior, their likes and dislikes, and their preferences.
+Second, after identifying your target market, understand their behavior, likes and dislikes, and preferences.